What is The

 Is TAAS accredited?

 TAAS is not accredited.
 We do not believe an education at TAAS should replace a basic holistic liberal arts education.
 We instead offer this as an opportunity for artists of any age to gain a solid foundation in an art practice that engages the world.
-We stand by the education we offer and are doing it to make the world a better place.

 How can I support TAAS?